marfarma/cms-tree-page-view/readme.txt

 == Screenshots ==

 1. The tree in action
-2. On mouse over you can edit, view and add pages
+2. Edit, view and add pages (choices visible upon mouse over).
-3. Looking for a page?
-Just search for it!
-4. Wanna change the page order?
-Rearrange them by drag-and-drop.
+3. Search pages.
+4. Drag-and-drop to rearrange the order of the pages.
-5. The tree is also available on the dashboard and available immediately after you login.
+5. The tree is also available on the dashboard and therefore available immediately after you login.

 == Changelog ==

+= 0.2 =
+* Possible fix for Fluency Admin

 = 0.1a =
 * First public version.